-The picture below is how not to wear the sling.
+The picture to the right, is how not to wear a sling.
 You should not allow the wrist to hang out of the sling, as this can damage the nerves at your wrist.
 The shoulder strap should not pull on your neck as this will cause muscle and nerve damage.
-Your operated shoulder should not be rounded or pulled forward
+Your operated shoulder should not be rounded or pulled forward.